VPN‘s were never intended for the average online user

 Many mainstream companies such as Facebook and Twitter use BitTorrent internally to share and move files around.
 Nasa and the UK government have also used this file-sharing technology to share large chunks of data because torrents are a quick and efficient way to distribute large files quickly, which can save money on bandwidth.

 If you’ve used Torrents, you probably know that media companies are cracking down on torrent traffic on peer-to-peer file-sharing networks, so make sure the torrents you download are not copyright protected.
-If you do accidentally download something that happens to be copyrighted, a VPN will keep you somewhat safe because it hides any peer-to-peer activity.
+If you do accidentally download something that happens to be copyrighted, a

 Bypass Restrictions When Gambling Online